 This is a wet food multipack offering to satisfy the desire for a unique texture on a picky pup’s palate.
 They have four primary recipes that are typically included with these recipes: chicken, beef with chicken, lamb with chicken, and chicken with salmon.

 Each recipe varies slightly and is specialized around each of the protein sources.
-The chicken recipe contains a minimum of 55% protein, the beef with chicken a minimum of 37%, the lamb with chicken 30%, and the chicken with salmon a minimum of 34%.
+The chicken recipe contains a minimum of 55% protein, the beef with chicken with a minimum of 37%, the lamb with chicken with 30%, and the chicken with salmon with a minimum of 34%.

-Otherwise, the recipes are simple and straightforward.
+Otherwise, the recipes are simple.
 They contain a mixture of fresh vegetables, typically including potatoes, carrots, and peas.
 There is also sunflower oil in each dish.